OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 #### Remove OMNIA Containers

-To remove ("_uninstall_") the OMNIA Platform containers from your Docker, you simply need to run the following command:
+To remove ("_uninstall_") the OMNIA Platform containers from your Docker, you simply need to run:

 ```
     docker-compose -p OmniaPlatform down --rmi all